 1. Complete the provided application package and return it to the District Office.

 2. The District will need to do a background check that includes a Department of Licensing review.

 3. As a candidate you will need to schedule a physical (at district expense) with Cascade Medical.

 4. You will be asked to complete a respiratory questionnaire to ensure your ability to use protective breathing equipment.

 5. Your package as well as all pertinent documents will be reviewed by the Chief then submitted to the Board for approval.

 6. Members must be at least 18 year old to fight interior fires or work in hazardous environments.
 Members must be 21 years old to drive fire apparatus.
-Junior Members between ages 16-18 can become recruits and are provided the opportunity to shadow LWFR Firefighters and attend the Upper Valley Recruit Academy.
+Junior Members between ages 16-18 can become recruits and are provided the opportunity to shadow LWFR Firefighters.

 7. Live within the fire district's response zone.